In 2017 my co-founder, Brian Finamore, and I launched Gridwise with one goal in mind: to help rideshare drivers make more money.

-Gridwise Analytics provides first-party insight into how people and goods are moving across gig mobility services—and it’s the first platform of its kind to do so.
+Gridwise Analytics for journalists provides first-party insight into how people and goods are moving across gig mobility services—and it’s the first platform of its kind to do so.
 There are innumerable reasons why this is important to industry stakeholders in light of gig mobility’s unprecedented growth.

 A rapidly growing industry